focus-shift/jollyday/README.md

 ## ISO 3166

 To retrieve the public holidays of a country the [ISO 3166-1 alpha-2] standard is used.
-An [list of current ISO 3166-1 alpha-2 codes] is available at wikipedia.
+A [list of current ISO 3166-1 alpha-2 codes] is available at wikipedia.

 To access the public holidays of a subdivision of a country, e.g. Baden-Württemberg of Germany the [ISO 3166-2] standard is used.
 A [list of current ISO 3166-2 codes] is available at wikipedia.